-Low levels of self-control are blamed from a number of societal ills, from eating an extra piece of cake to missing important work meetings (Baumesiter, 2011).
-The ego-control model of self-control states the self-control can be conceived as a muscle – and much like a muscle, self-control can be strengthened through sustained practice.
-Numerous attempts have attempted to intervene on and train self-control (e.g., Gailliot et al. 2007; Muraven, 2010; Oaten & Cheng, 2007).
-In each of these studies, participants are asked to do various activities that typically deplete self-control such as regulating speech or diet, using one’s non-dominant hand, or practicing with a handgrip for periods ranging from two weeks to four months.
-Gains in self-control were found in a recent meta-analysis of self-control training interventions where people are randomly assigned to practice at activities thought to deplete self-control (Friese et al., 2017).
+[bodyni]Low levels of self-control are blamed for a number of societal ills, from eating an extra piece of cake to missing important work meetings (Baumeister & Tierney, 2011[AU: As meant?]).
+The ego control model of self-control states the self-control can be conceived as a muscle, and much like a muscle, self-control can be strengthened through sustained practice.
+Numerous researchers have attempted to intervene and train self-control (e.g., Gailliot et al. 2007; Muraven, 2010; Oaten & Cheng, 2007).
+In each of these studies, participants are asked to do various activities that typically deplete self-control, such as regulating speech or diet, using one’s nondominant hand, or practicing with a handgrip for periods ranging from 2 weeks to 4 months.
+Gains in self-control were found in a recent meta-analysis of self-control training interventions in which people were randomly assigned to practice at activities thought to deplete self-control (Friese, Frankenbach, Job, & Loschelder, 2017).
 However, there are concerns of small-study bias driving these results, calling into question the efficacy of these types of interventions.
-Further, a replication study using traditional ego-depletion as well as standard questionnaires as measures of self-control that used a larger sample size and completed training and follow-up assessments over a longer period of time found no evidence for the effectiveness of these interventions (Jackson, Kube, & Mike, 2018).
+Furthermore, a replication study using traditional ego depletion, as well as standard questionnaires as measures of self-control that used a larger sample size and completed training and follow-up assessments over a longer period of time, found no evidence for the effectiveness of these interventions (Jackson, Kube, & Mike, 2018).

-[B]Health interventions
+[b]Health Interventions

-One difficulty in parsing the health intervention literature (e.g., Glanz & Bishop, 2010) is that many health interventions focus on changing health behaviors (e.g., exercise, diet) that conceptually overlap with assessment of personality traits such as extraversion and conscientiousness (Jackson, Weston, & Schultz, 2017).
-Outside of the measurement overlap issues, the few interventions that assess personality pre- and post-intervention find limited change.
+[bodyni]One difficulty in parsing the health intervention literature (e.g., Glanz & Bishop, 2010) is that many health interventions focus on changing health behaviors (e.g., exercise, diet) that conceptually overlap with assessment of personality traits such as extraversion and conscientiousness (Jackson, Weston, & Schultz, 2017).
+Outside of the measurement overlap issues, the few interventions that assess personality pre- and postintervention find limited change.
 For example, a meta-analysis of interventions to improve the health of those with coronary heart disease (behavior modification and health education) found no subsequent changes in anxiety or depression, the only personality variables assessed (Dusseldorp, van Elderen, Maes, Meulman, & Kraaij, 1999).
-In contrast, a two-month hostility intervention led to changes in both hostility and blood pressure compared to a control group (Gidron et al., 1999).
+In contrast, a 2-month hostility intervention led to changes in both hostility and blood pressure compared to a control group (Gidron, Davidson, & Bata, 1999).

-Exercise interventions are one of the most frequent and effective health interventions.
+Exercise interventions are some of the most frequent and effective health interventions.
 In terms of psychological benefits, exercise impacts phenomena related to personality, including positive and negative affect (Trost, Owen, Bauman, Sallis, & Brown, 2002; Reed & Ones, 2006), depression (Carek, Laibstain, & Carek, 2011), anxiety (De Moor, Beem, Stubbe, Boomsma, & De Geus, 2006), and psychological well-being (Netz, Wu, Becker, & Tenenbaum, 2005).
-Several meta-analyses and reviews have concluded that exercise reduces the symptoms of depression at levels comparable to anti-depressant medications (Birdle, Spanjers, Patel, Atherton, & Lamb, 2012).
-Together these findings indicate that extraversion and neuroticism could be impacted via an exercise intervention.
+Several meta-analyses and reviews have concluded that exercise reduces the symptoms of depression at levels comparable to those achieved by antidepressant medications (Bridle, Spanjers, Patel, Atherton, & Lamb, 2012).
+Together these findings indicate that extraversion and neuroticism could be impacted by an exercise intervention.

-Exercise also effectives cognitive functioning.
-Compared to older adults who are sedentary, active older adults exhibit better executive control (Colcombe & Kramer, 2003), processing speed (Smith et al., 2010), and memory (Hindin & Zelinski, 2012; Smith et al., 2011).
-Cognitive control has been linked to conscientiousness (Bogg & Finn, 2010), while processing speed (Bates & Shieles, 2003) and memory (Kaufman, 2013) have been linked to openness, suggesting cognitive improvements could be associated with concomitant personality changes.
+Exercise also affects cognitive functioning.
+Compared to older adults who are sedentary, active older adults exhibit better executive control (Colcombe & Kramer, 2003), processing speed (Smith et al., 2010), and memory (Hindin & Zelinski, 2012; P. Smith et al., 2010[AU: Year verified online]).
+Cognitive control has been linked to conscientiousness (Bogg & Finn, 2010), while processing speed (Bates & Shieles, 2003) and memory (Kaufman, 2013) have been linked to openness, suggesting that cognitive improvements may be associated with concomitant personality changes.

-[B]Cognitive training
+[b]Cognitive Training